google/crosvm/CONTRIBUTING.md

 to upload changes.

 Once set up, run `./tools/cl` to install the gerrit commit message hook.
 This will insert a unique "Change-Id" into all commit messages so gerrit can identify changes.
+Even warning messages appear, the message hook will be installed.

 ### Contributor License Agreement